 Make sure the password is written down in a secure place.
-If the password is lost, the only way to reenter the JagBASIC Configuration menu is by performing a Master Reset which will erase all configuration data in the JAGUAR and set all values to factory defaults!
+If the password is lost, the only way to reenter the JagBASIC Configuration menu is by performing a Master Reset which will erase all configuration data in the terminal and set all values to factory defaults!

-You will also lose any JagBASIC files stored on the ramdisk when a master reset is performed.
-DO NOT DO a master reset unless you can reload the JagBASIC files!
+You will also lose JagBASIC files stored on the ramdisk when a Master Reset is performed.
+Do not perform a Master Reset unless you can reload the JagBASIC files!